 Large public events are notorious for producing lots of trash.
 As part of the effort to promote and implement recycling, reuse and composting practices, our office has developed the following guide to help you make your event Zero-Waste.

-Zero Waste Event Guide
+Zero Waste Event Planning Form

 City staff are available to assist you.
 Please contact the Resource Recovery & Recycling Division at 310.458.8596.

 1. HOW TO GET STARTED:

 First you’ll need something to collect all those valuable materials in.
 For Cart Delivery, contact:

 Resource Recovery & Recycling : Patty Manalo at 310.458.8596 email@example.com to schedule delivery of your zero waste station carts with signs.

 For a food container distribution list, please contact Josephine Miller at 310.458.4925, firstname.lastname@example.org or visit www.sustainablesm.org/container.

 Next you’ll need to be strategic about how to collect disposed materials most efficiently from your participants.

 Keep all types of containers clustered together, in the same order and color coded for visual continuity; Ensure signs are attached to each container: